ray155093/azure-docs.zh-tw/articles/batch/batch-powershell-cmdlets-get-started.md

 <properties
-   pageTitle="開始使用 Azure Batch PowerShell | Microsoft Azure" description="取得您可以用來管理 Azure Batch 服務之 Azure PowerShell Cmdlet 的快速簡介" services="batch" documentationCenter="" authors="dlepow"
+   pageTitle="Get started with Azure Batch PowerShell | Microsoft Azure" description="Get a quick introduction to the Azure PowerShell cmdlets you can use to manage the Azure Batch service" services="batch" documentationCenter="" authors="dlepow"